MarkCBell/MarkCBell.github.io/source/software.rst

 This was done by using Twister to produce censuses of hyperbolic surface bundles over the circle for the surfaces S_{g,1} with :math:`1 \leq g \leq 5` to depths shown in the table.
 Knot complements were then identified and compared to each of the fibred knot complement listed on `knotinfo <http://www.indiana.edu/~knotinfo/>`_ using SnapPy.

-As of 18/03/2013, monodromies were found for approximately 63% of the knots listed and as shown in `this summary <https://bitbucket.org/Mark_Bell/bundle-censuses/src>`_.
+As of March 2013, monodromies were found for approximately 63% of the knots listed and as shown in `this summary <https://bitbucket.org/Mark_Bell/bundle-censuses/src>`_.
 This `monodromy data <http://www.indiana.edu/~knotinfo/descriptions/monodromy.html>`_ is now also part of knotinfo.
 Note that, as the list of fibred knot complements built was a complete census, if a monodromy was not found for a particular knot then it cannot have a monodromy consisting of 2 / 10 / 14 / 14 /14 or fewer characters (depending on its three genus).